Are Teflon Pans Safe to Use?

 , this chemical is considered to be a toxin and has been correlated with cancer, thyroid disorders, kidney disease, and infertility.

-PFOA was used in the manufacturing of non stick pots and pans until 2013.
+PFOA was used in the manufacturing of Non Stick Cookware until 2013, when it was banned from production of Cookware.
 While most PFOAs were burnt off during the manufacturing process, some would remain intact in the final products, potentially causing a risk to humans.
 For this reason, Teflon or other non stick pans manufactured before 2013 should not be considered safe.

 Environmental Protection Agency

-PTFE (commonly called Teflon) is the chemical used to create non stick cookware’s slick surface.
-The risks associated with this compound are minimal.
-In high-quality pans, PTFE is stable and safe.
+PTFE (commonly called Teflon) is the chemical used to create Non Stick Cookware’s slick surface.
+The risks associated with this compound are minimal, and PTFE is stable and safe in high-quality pans.

 Generally, more extreme temperatures and longer exposures to fumes produce more serious symptoms compared to lower temperatures and shorter exposure.
 Scratched non stick surfaces can also break down more easily.
 When used safely, however, newer high-quality non stick pans are considered safe.

-Check your labels for PFOA-free, and be sure you use non stick pans manufactured after 2013.
+Check your Cookware labels to ensure they explicitly state PFOA-free, and be sure you use Non Stick Pans manufactured after 2013.